 Attorney fees vary depending on the complexity of your case.

-- Usually reserved for clients on fixed income like Social Security or Social Security Disability
+- Usually reserved for Debtors with low household income or who are on fixed income like Social Security or Social Security Disability

 - If you are below median